In Your Community » King » Construction Projects »

 Puget Sound Energy natural gas projects

 Alaskan Way Viaduct and Seattle area projects

-In conjunction with Washington State Department of Transportation's Alaskan Way Viaduct project and several other Seattle-area transportation projects, Puget Sound Energy plans to relocate, reconfigure and otherwise protect segments of the existing natural gas pipeline in areas of downtown Seattle to ensure continued public safety and customer reliability.
+In conjunction with Washington State Department of Transportation's (WSDOT) Alaskan Way Viaduct Replacement Program and several other Seattle-area transportation projects, Puget Sound Energy is working to relocate, reconfigure and protect segments of natural gas pipeline in areas of downtown Seattle to ensure continued public safety and customer reliability.

-The Alaskan Way Viaduct, Elliott Bay Seawall and waterfront redevelopment projects are collectively the largest set of associated projects to take place in the Puget Sound region in several decades.
-Additionally, there are six other Seattle-area transportation projects planned to take place over the next five years; many of these projects require relocation of utilities, including PSE's natural gas system.
+The Alaskan Way Viaduct Replacement Program, Waterfront Seattle and Seawall Project are collectively the largest set of associated projects to take place in the Puget Sound region in several decades.
+Additionally, there are six other Seattle-area transportation projects planned to take place over the next several years; many of these projects require relocation of utilities, including PSE's natural gas system.
 These projects are driven by the City of Seattle, Sound Transit, Washington State Department of Transportation, the Port of Seattle and the U.S. Army Corps of Engineers.